 The following example outlines the steps and information needed to calculate the Vacuum Force.

 First, determine the system pressure.
-For this example, the pressure of the system is 2 psi.
+For this example, the pressure under the suction cup is 2 psi (absolute).

 Next, determine the ambient pressure.
-The ambient pressure around the vacuum is 100 psi.
+For a typical sea-level environment, ambient pressure is about 14.7 psi (absolute).

 Next, determine the effective suction area.
 In this case, the effective area is 10 square inches.